kai687/sphinxawesome-theme/docs/demo/code.rst

 .. vale on

-To emphasize specific lines in code blocks, use the ``:emphasize-lines:`` option:
+To emphasize specific lines in code blocks, use the :samp:`:emphasize-lines: {LINE_NUMBERS}` option:

 .. code-block:: bash
    :emphasize-lines: 2